walterra/node-html2img-render-server/CLI.md

 1. Start the server on port 3000
 2. Generate a random API key for development
 3. Display example usage in the console
-4. Open a simple example in your default browser

 ### Production Configuration